camunda/camunda-docs-manual/content/reference/bpmn20/gateways/sequence-flow.md

 </conditionExpression>
 ```

-Similar to a script task also an external script resource can be specified (see documentation
+Similar to a script task, an external script resource can also be specified (see the documentation
 on [script source]({{< relref "user-guide/process-engine/scripting.md#script-source" >}}) for more information).

 ```xml